This post demonstrates how to provision a service (

 The process may not be completed immediately as the

 Status Checks may still display

 Initializing.
-Wait for a sometime.
+Wait for some time.

-AWS successfully provisioned an server (
+AWS successfully provisioned a server (

 Log in to Our EC2 Instance